kicker10BOG/LTL2Buchi/README.md

 This code is not my own.
 It was written by NASA.
 I found it in another [project on GitHub](https://github.com/hammacher/ccs).

-I added three methods to the end of the fov.nasa.ltl.trans.Formula class:
+I added three methods to the end of the gov.nasa.ltl.trans.Formula class:
 * public static String[] getPredicates(String)
 * public static String[] getPredicates(Formula)
 * public String[] getPredicates()